dincertekin/wineyecare/README.md

 3. **Notifications**: Receive notifications in the system tray when it's time to take breaks.
 Follow the recommended activities during breaks to reduce eye strain and improve productivity.

-## Contributing

-Contributions and feedback are welcome!
-If you have suggestions, ideas for new features, or find a bug, please open an [issue](https://github.com/dincertekin/dtEyeCare/issues) or submit a pull request.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## About the Author

-dtEyeCare is maintained by Dinçer Tekin.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/dincertekin/) for discussions and updates.